liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. contempt of court
 1. are you working late?
 1. I’ll deal all of these issues in turn
-1. I’ll stick around for a while
+1. I’ll stick around for a while; 我再呆一会
 1. thanks for your hospitality
-1. my boyfriend and I are getting pretty serious
+1. my boyfriend and I are getting pretty serious; 关系紧张
 1. she‘s very blessed
 1. rest and relaxation
 1. see you around